SPORTING GOODS

 Electrolyte Drinks

-Energy drinks can help replenish the electrolytes you lose through sweat, a must-have for any cyclist.
+Energy drinks can help replenish the electrolytes you lose through sweat, which is a must-have for any cyclist.

 The powdered form of Torq’s Energy drink is one component of the company’s four-part ecosystem of energy supplements.
-The drink’s granulated ingredient contains 30 g of carbohydrate per serving, the same as the gels, chews, and bars.
+The drink’s granulated ingredient contains 30 g of carbohydrates per serving, like the gels, chews, and bars.

-Torq is the best option for athletes who prefer to spread their intake across a variety of food and drink since it contains fewer calories than even the best of today’s energy drinks, especially those with fueling performance as their primary focus.
+Torq is the best option for athletes who prefer to spread their intake across various food and drink since it contains fewer calories than even the best of today’s energy drinks, especially those with fueling performance as their primary focus.

 LEZYNE Carbon Drive Lite Hand Pump